We can all do with more time and money. This is especially the case for small business owners where every little helps.

 6. Create a hiring strategy.
 The hiring process can take a long time and choosing the wrong candidates also adds extra time and pressure for a small business.
 To avoid these mistakes, use modern hiring software, like Fountain, to save you time and money while sourcing the best candidates.

 7. Draw up a plan.
+Every successful small business has a strategy.
 Work out what you want to get done within a day and then make a plan to get there.

 8. Concentrate on results.
 Before even starting a task, think about the results you’ll get for your small business.
 Make sure that the task you start is worth your effort.

 9. Identify your goals.
-Every morning, you should write a to-do list of what you want to get done that day.
+Every morning, you should write a to-do list of what you want to get done that day any ideas you have for your small business.
 Ideally, you should have three major things to accomplish.
 Anymore and you’ll likely become overwhelmed.

 10. Stay clear of distractions.
 There are so many things that pull on a small business owner’s time, such as social media.
 It's even worse if you work at home.
 Have a routine that includes turning off the TV, email and social media notifications while you're working.